 Chiropractor - they can be very helpful, especially if you can work the therapy in with massage.
 They each help you get the most from the other.

 Alexander Technique lessons - A lesser-known therapy.
-It focuses on the body as a whole and I found it helpful it realising what being in constant pain has done to my body and the unhelpful habits I have developed.
+It focuses on the body as a whole and I found it helpful it realising the unhelpful habits I had developed in posture and the way I moved.
 It can be helpful for anyone has experienced any type of injury, has issues such as a sore back, wants to improve their posture or learn to bend, lift and stand helpfully.
-Lessons are individual (like music lessons) but well worth it.
+Lessons are individual (like music lessons) but can be well worth it to learn some new skills/techniques.
 Search for a teacher in your area.
 In Melbourne you might like to start here.